Updated on May 11th, 2022 by Felix Martinez

-The increase in revenue per accounts is due to higher revenues from each individual user.
-The average revenue per user has climbed each quarter in 2020.
-T-Mobile generated $48.55 of revenue per user in the third quarter, a 5% increase from the same quarter a year ago and 6% growth from the start of 2020.
+The increase in revenue per account is due to higher revenues from each individual user.
+The average revenue per user has climbed each quarter in 2021.
+T-Mobile generated $48.41 of revenue per user in the first quarter, a 2.3% increase from the same quarter a year ago.

-T-Mobile’s churn ratio did increase 1 basis point year-over-year and 10 basis points sequentially, but remains very low at 0.90%.
-The sequential increase in churn rate was attributed to higher switching activity due to fewer social distancing restrictions related to the COVID-19 pandemic compared to the second quarter.
+T-Mobile’s churn ratio did increase 5 basis point year-over-year and 17 basis points sequentially but remains very low at 0.93%.
+The sequential increase in churn rate was attributed to higher switching activity due to fewer social distancing restrictions related to the COVID-19 pandemic compared to the first quarter.

 The company’s most recent earnings results showed that it is leveraging all of its competitive advantages to its benefit.
-The company’s GAAP earnings-per-share increased 17% to $1.18 while revenue grew 74% to $19.3 billion.
-On the other hand, AT&T’s earnings-per-share were lower by 19% while revenue decreased 4%.
-Earnings-per-share were flat for Verizon while revenue fell more than 4%.
+The company’s GAAP earnings-per-share increased 67.6% to $0.57 while revenue grew 1.1% to $15,128 million for the quarter.

 Will T-Mobile Ever Pay A Dividend?

-T-Mobile has already shown that it is a high profitable company.
+T-Mobile has already shown that it is a highly profitable company.
 The company has the other important ingredient needed to fund a dividend: positive cash flows.